fab-jul/RC-PyTorch/README.md

 was used for experimentation also.
 In the "real world", we would run BPG only with the Q that is output by the Q-classifier.

-_Note_: This can take ~1h total,
-and we ran it on a CPU cluster.
-The code is somewhat generic but very likely needs to be adapted to your cluster, so by default it runs on the current host with 16 processes.
-See `task_array.py` for more info.

 ### CLIC.mobile and CLIC.pro

-First download the CLIC 2020 validation sets if you don't have them already:

 ```bash
 pushd "$RC_ROOT/datasets"